k-son/What-To-Play/README.md

 * Song list sorted alphabetically
 * Buttons deactivation when useless
 * Keyboard accessibility
-* Local storage of progress and current song
+* Progress (current song list) and current song stored in the cookies

 ## Setup
 Include your song titles in songList.js file.